ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: Multi-Key Homomorphic Encryption

 \item $\mu \leftarrow \mathsf{MKHE.Combine}(\{p_i\}_{i \in S}, \hat{c}_S)$: Decryption combination.
 Reconstructs the plaintext message $\mu$ by aggregating the partial shares $\{p_i\}_{i \in S}$ from all parties in the set $S$ associated with $\hat{c}_S$. \end{itemize}

 In ZK-AMS, we leverage a BGV-style multikey homomorphic encryption (MKHE) scheme \cite{LopezAlt2012MultikeyFHEMPC, BrakerskiGentryVaikuntanathan2012} to secure the witness folding process in Nova.
 Users (acting as parties in the BGV MKHE scheme) encrypt their private witnesses, enabling a distributed aggregation process to homomorphically fold them according to Nova constraints.
-This design eliminates the need for a centralized aggregation node with access to plaintext witnesses and thus no party learns any individual user’s witness during folding; the PBS only reconstructs a randomized folded witness required to generate the final zkSNARK proof.
+This design eliminates the need for a centralized aggregation node with access to plaintext witnesses during folding; the PBS only reconstructs a randomized folded witness required to generate the final zkSNARK proof.